 Just 3 days after running in the Bix road race and 4 months after running her 6th half marathon, Julie went in for what she thought would be a routine bunion surgery.
 And 3 days after that she was airlifted to the University of Iowa Hospitals fighting for her life.
-After numerous surgeries attempting to remove the flesh eating bacteria that threatened her life, she underwent skin grafts to cover her entire left leg.
+After numerous surgeries attempting to remove the flesh-eating bacteria that threatened her life, she underwent skin grafts to cover her entire left leg.
 For three months Julie and her practitioners worked to get her back on her feet.
 John Costello from Clark and Associates worked with Julie in this effort.
-When it became clear that the bacteria and surgeries had destroyed the nerves and tendons required for Julie to raise her foot, she opted for an amputation.
+When it became clear that the bacteria and surgeries had destroyed the nerves and tendons required for Julie to raise her foot, she opted for amputation.
 The promise of the great technological breakthroughs in prosthetic devices offered the best chance to get her running again.
-January 2, 2005 She had her leg amputated on January 2, 2005 at the Mayo Clinic in Rochester, MN.
+On January 2, 2005, she had her leg amputated on January 2, 2005, at the Mayo Clinic in Rochester, MN.

-Over the last four years she has worked with practitioner Travis Carlson in the Cedar Rapids office to find a way to keep her active.
+Over the last four years, she has worked with practitioner Travis Carlson in the Cedar Rapids office to find a way to keep her active.
 Travis is creative in taking molds of Julie’s irregularly shaped limb and in finding the resources to make it all work.
-Several times a year the high level of activity catches up to her and causes breakdown.
-With two boys under 5 she doesn’t have time to be on crutches.
-The Cedar Rapids office always bends over backwards to keep her going.
+Several times a year the high level of activity catches up to her and causes a breakdown.
+With two boys under 5, she doesn’t have time to be on crutches.
+The Cedar Rapids office always bends over backward to keep her going.

 Julie says Becky is the most welcoming presence and moves mountains to get patients in when there is an emergency.
 She always makes time to catch up and ask about the family.
 Travis is great at listening and is a bit like a bulldog when it comes to solving problems.
 He will not relent until everything is perfect and his patients are doing whatever activities fill their hearts with joy.
 Travis does not accept “good enough” as a state of existing.
 Brian at the office is always willing to jump in and help Julie when Travis is not available.